 The project site is not located with federally designated Critical Habitat (refer to Exhibit 7, Critical Habitat, in Attachment A).
-The nearest designated Critical Habitat is located approximately 1.56 miles northwest of the site for spreading navarretia (Navarretia fossalis) and thread-leaved brodiea (Brodiaea filifolia) along the San Jacinto River.
+The nearest designated Critical Habitat is located approximately 3.1 miles to the northwest of the site for coastal California gnatcatcher (Polioptila californica californica).
 Therefore, the loss or adverse modification of Critical Habitat will not occur as a result of the proposed project and consultation with the USFWS will not be required for implementation of the proposed project.